 - Teaching—the pursuit by a faculty member to enhance her/his teaching by learning new pedagogy: knowledge, techniques, skills, or methods.

 - Research and scholarly activity—the pursuit of a faculty member to enhance or expand his/her research area by learning new research techniques, skills, or methodology.
+Funds will not cover costs associated with overall research/creative endeavors, either new or extension of as this is the function of the Faculty Research Committee.
+More specifically, Pino funds are for learning new methodologies or techniques that enhance research, that will be shared with the university community.

 - Service to the University and Community—the pursuit by a faculty member to develop his/her knowledge, skills or methods to enhance the ability to provide service to the university or surrounding community.